fabric8io/fabric8-test/ee_tests/README.md

 ## Goal of this Repository

-The goal of this repository is to provide automated End-to-End (EE) tests that can be easily installed and run.
-All the tests in this repository are configured to be run locally in a shell, locally in a docker container, and in a docker container in Centos CI.
-The tests can be run against a local or remote server by specifying the server's URL as a parameter to the tests.
+The goal of this repository is to provide automated end-to-end (E2E) tests for production and stage environment of OpenShift.io.

+The main test suite is called `smoketest` which serves as a monitoring of the product.
+It is expected to run relatively fast, runs on every cluster and for both `beta` and `released` feature levels.
+The `smoketest` suite tests (or will be testing) *basic* functionality of *all* OpenShift.io components, i.e.

+1. logs into the platform
+2. creates a new space
+3. creates a new Vert.x project
+4. opens Che workspace
+5. verifies that pipeline behaves correctly
+6. verifies deployed application in stage and run environments
+7. verifies data in deployments page and analytics report

+It is expected to be expanded to do something meaningful in Che and to interact with Planner in the future.

+The `smoketest` suite will *NOT* test multiple boosters, multiple pipeline types, advanced interactions with Che etc., this should be done by unit, functional or integration tests of particular components.

 ### Running the Tests Locally ###
 #### Setup the Environmental Variables ####

-Before running the tests, you must define env variables.
-These are stored in file config/local_osio.conf.sh.
+Before running the tests, you have to install Node.js and NPM and define environment variables.
+These are stored in file `config/local_osio.conf.sh`.
 You need to create the file by yourself by copying its template and filling in the values.

 ```
 cp config/local_osio.conf.sh.template config/local_osio.conf.sh
 ```